unrealwork/atsd-use-cases/USInternationalTrade/README.md

 ===============================================

 Buy American.
 Drive American.
 Wear American.
 The American economy seems to be on everybody's minds these days, namely returning jobs and money sent overseas back to the American people.
-Many voters in the 2016 U.S. presidental election desired to return to a time where America was producing more than it was taking in.
+Many voters in the 2016 U.S. presidental election desired to return to a time when America was producing more than it was taking in.
 According to an article on [forbes.com](http://www.forbes.com/sites/mikepatton/2016/02/29/u-s-role-in-global-economy-declines-nearly-50/#3e2283ea59c1), the United States represented **40%** of the world's GDP in **1960**.
 By 2014, that number had dropped to only **20%**.
 According to [CNN](http://money.cnn.com/2016/03/29/news/economy/us-manufacturing-jobs/), since 2000 the U.S. has lost over 5 million manufacturing jobs.
 Additionally, the percentage of Americans employed in manufacturing dropped from **19%** in 1980 to **8%** in 2016.
 In this article we will analyze a dataset from [census.gov](https://www.census.gov) looking at
-[America's trade balance](https://www.census.gov/foreign-trade/balance/country.xlsx) from 1985 through the present time.
+[America's international trade balance](https://www.census.gov/foreign-trade/balance/country.xlsx) from 1985 through the present day.
 This research article illustrates how publicly available data from census.gov can be easily loaded into the non-relational [Axibase Time Series Database (ATSD)](http://axibase.com/products/axibase-time-series-database/) for interactive analysis and graphical representation of raw data collected by government organizations.
-The article provides both sample queries and charts, as well as instructions on how to install your own ATSD instance and populate it with the raw data.
+This article provides both sample queries and charts, as well as instructions on how to install your own ATSD instance and populate it with the raw data.

 ### America's Trade Balance Dataset
 -----------------------------------

-Let's take a look at dataset looking at America's trade balance from [census.gov](https://www.census.gov/).
+Let's take a look at dataset on America's trade balance from [census.gov](https://www.census.gov/).

 This dataset can be found here: https://www.census.gov/foreign-trade/balance/index.html.